 - Prof. Rhonda Marriott- School of Psychology and Exercise Science (Murdoch University)

 - Assoc.
 Prof. Richard Fletcher – Fathers and Families Research Program (University of Newcastle)

-- Dr Vicki Banham – School of Psychology & Social Science (Edith Cowan University)
+- Assoc.
+Prof. Vicki Banham – School of Psychology & Social Science (Edith Cowan University)

-- Prof. Yvonne Hauck – School of Nursing, Midwifery and Paramedicine (Curtin University)
+- Dr Mary Tallon – School of Nursing, Midwifery and Paramedicine (Curtin University)